paravian/nitro/README.md

 library(magrittr)

 TreeTools::ReadAsPhyDat("matrix.nex") %>%
-  nitro::branchswap() %>%
-  nitro::tnt(tnt.path) %$%
-  ape::consensus(trees) %>%
+  nitro::NitroBranchSwap(replications = 10, hold_rep = 10)
+  nitro::tnt(tnt_path, hold = 100)
+  ape::consensus()
   plot()
 ```

 Presently, `nitro` supports performing branch swapping, parsimony ratchet and
-"new technology" searches (using the commands `implicit.enum`, `branchswap`,
+"new technology" searches (using the commands `NitroImplicitEnum`,
-`ratchet`, and `driven` respectively).
-A subset of the most relevant options for
+`NitroBranchSwap`, `NitroRatchet`, and `NitroDriven` respectively).
+A subset of
-each method are exposed for their respective functions; see the documentation of
+the most relevant options for each method are exposed for their respective
+functions, in addition to defining zero-length branch collapsing rules,
+outgroup selection, inactive characters and taxa and character ordering.
-each command for more details.
+See the documentation of each command for more details.

 Each tree search command returns an list containing the parameters and TNT tree
 search command(s) used and a `multiPhylo` object containing all trees found.